jimmcguffinus/Synesthesia-Grid/README.md

 A fully functional interactive grid for synesthesia-type associations between various concepts and sensory descriptors.

+## 🙏 Credits

+**Original Project:** [Kaden Taylor](https://github.com/kadenjtaylor) - whose Elm hackathon prototype inspired this AI collaboration challenge.

+## 🚀 The Story Behind This Project

+This project started as a **quick AI collaboration challenge** - taking a friend's Elm hackathon prototype and turning it into a fully functional web application in just **20 minutes** using AI assistance.

+**The Challenge:** Transform a static synesthesia data collection tool into an interactive, user-friendly application with real-time editing, dynamic grid management, and professional documentation.

+**The Result:** A complete, working application that demonstrates the power of human creativity + AI assistance for rapid prototyping and problem-solving.

 ## Features

 ✅ **Interactive Cell Editing**: Click any cell to edit intensity values (0-9)